Fire Hazard Compliance Notice 2025/2026

 Dividing Fences

-A dividing fence separates the land of two different owners.
-A dividing fence can be on the common boundary of adjoining lands or on a line other than a common boundary.
-A dividing fence does not include a retaining wall.
+A dividing fence is a fence that separates the land of two different property owners.
+It can be on the common boundary or a different agreed line, but it does not include a retaining wall.

 • Sharing guidance on the Dividing Fences Act 1961